-In the financial services sector, corporate governance should take account of the interests of other stakeholders (depositors, savers, life insurance policy holders, etc.), as well as the stability of the financial system, due to the systemic nature of many players 3.
+In the financial services sector, corporate governance should take into account the interests of other stakeholders (depositors, savers, life insurance policy holders, etc.), as well as the stability of the financial system, due to the systemic nature of many players involved 3.
 The interests of financial institutions' creditors (depositors, life insurance policy holders, beneficiaries of pension schemes, and, to a certain extent, employees) are potentially at odds with those of their shareholders.
-The latter benefit from a rise in the share price and maximisation of profits in the short term and are potentially less interested in too low a level of risk.
+The latter benefit from a rise in the share price and maximisation of profits in the short term and are potentially less interested into a too low level of risk.
+Although the perception may be different, obviously there is some level of alignment, too.
+Good and reliable returns for investors make sure that the insurer retains access to the capital markets at acceptable rates, which ultimately also benefits other creditors and policyholders.
 For their part, depositors and other creditors are focused only on the financial institution's ability to repay their deposits and other mature debts, and thus on its long-term viability 4.